 Methodology

-While reviewing the legislative record for the 117th Congress – which will run through January 2023 – AHC is analyzing pro-industry bills, also referred to as “priority legislation,” and identifying their congressional champions.
-From this broad list of champions, AHC is assigning points based on a lawmaker’s degree of support for priority bills, and other factors listed below.
-From this point system, a smaller pool of “industry champions” will emerge to inform members of the horse industry which incumbents should be recognized and acknowledged for their support.
+AHC assigns points based on a lawmaker’s degree of support for these “priority bills” as listed below.
+From this point system, a list of “industry champions” will emerge to inform members of the horse industry which incumbents should be recognized and acknowledged for their support of the equine industry.

 • FACTOR